To apply to English Honors to go: http://english.gmu.edu/undergraduate/honors/english

 c India); Emma Donoghue, The Wonder (19th c.
 Ireland); Chimamanda Ngozie Adichie, Half of a Yellow Sun (1960s, Nigerian Civil War); Colum McCann, Let the Great World Spin (1970s New York); Marlon James, A Brief History of Seven Killings (1970s Jamaica); Kate Atkinson, Life After Life (1920s England).

-Spring 2019 ENGH 401: Honors Thesis Writing Seminar
+Spring 2020 ENGH 401: Honors Thesis Writing Seminar

-Note: BA students with a concentration in Creative Writing may substitute ENGH 495 for ENGH 401 with per-mission of the instructor and Honors coordinator.
+supervision of the instructor and a faculty mentor with expertise in the thesis area.
+Note: BA students with a concentration in Creative Writing may substitute ENGH 495 for ENGH 401 with permission of the instructor and Honors coordinator.